microsoft/MixedRealityToolkit-Unity/Documentation/Experimental/SceneUnderstanding/README_SceneUnderstanding.md

 Ensure your project is configured to use MSBuild.

-You may need to restart unity if you get errors about missing assembly references.
+A restart of the unity editor maybe required if there are errors about missing assembly references.
 This should trigger download of packages.

 ![Manage MRTK Configuration](Images/ConfigureMRTKMSBuildMenu.jpg)